Asantwa/Asantwa/README.md

   <p>I'm @Asantwa, a driven developer in the making pushing the boundaries of education.
 Currently, I'm strengthening my HTML & CSS skills through projects.</p>

-  <p>I'm learning the skills of a data analyst and program manager.
+  <p>I'm learning the skills of a Software Engineer, Data analyst, and Program manager through my daily task.
 I aspire to help shape the digital future and am eager to learn.</p>

   <h2>What to Expect</h2>